Hoi An Specialities: The Best Local Vietnamese Food

 Bánh bột lọc

-Pronounced as “Barn bot look,” these little shrimp and pork dumplings have a tough, stretchy texture, somewhat like a flattened gummy bear, and can be quite difficult to separate from each other without putting down your chopsticks, rolling up your sleeves, and really getting involved.
+Pronounced “Barn bot look”.
+In Hoi An these little shrimp and pork dumpling specialities have a tough, stretchy texture, somewhat like a flattened gummy bear.
+Separating them from each other is tricky without putting down your chopsticks, rolling up your sleeves, and really getting involved.

 When you finally do manage to pick one up from the clump, they are really lovely to eat.
-They are often served with a sweet but fiery chilli jam, and Nuoc cham (a spicy garlic infused fish sauce) to drizzle over the top.
-You can find some great examples for around 30,000 VND (1.30 USD) per serving in the food centre in Hoi An Market.
+Often served with a sweet but fiery chilli jam, and Nuoc Cham (spicy garlic infused fish sauce) drizzled over the top.
+You can find some great examples of these specialties for around 30,000 VND (1.30 USD) per serving in the food centre in Hoi An Market.

 Hoành thánh chiên

-Pronounced “Horn Than Shienne,” these little fried wontons are a Hoi An speciality.
-Minced pork and ground shrimp are pounded together with onions, wrapped in thin rice flour skins in a kind of ravioli shape, and fried at high temperature until golden.
-This will generally be served with a chilli, vinegar, and soy dipping sauce.
+Pronounced “Horn Than Shienne,” fried wontons, another of Hoi An’s great little specialties.
+Minced pork and ground shrimp pounded together with onions, wrapped in thin rice flour skins in a kind of ravioli shape, and fried at high temperature until golden.
+Generally served with chilli, vinegar, and soy dipping sauce.

 Anh Dung (Hoanh Thanh Anh Dung)